Surrogate-based Autotuning for Randomized Sketching Algorithms in Regression Problems: Introduction

 This article focuses on the fundamental problem of overdetermined least squares.
 That is, we consider an $m \times n$ matrix $\bm{A}$ with $m \gg n$ and a vector $\bm{b} \in \R^m$, and we want to solve

-We also focus on an algorithmic paradigm called \textit{sketch-and-precondition} (SAP), wherein a $d \times n$ sketch $\bm{\hat{A}} = \bm{S}\bm{A}$ with $d \gtrsim n$ is processed to obtain a preconditioner, which is used to rapidly solve \eqref{eq:LS} by an iterative method.
+We also focus on an algorithmic paradigm called \textit{sketch-and-precondition} (SAP), wherein a $d \times n$ sketch $\bm{\hat{A}} = \bm{S}\bm{A}$ with $d \gtrsim n$ is processed to obtain a preconditioner, which is used to \firstrevnote{improve the solution quality} \eqref{eq:LS} by \firstrevnote{the chosen} iterative method.

 As an illustration, Figure~\ref{fig:analysis_motivation} shows the performance of an SAP algorithm for various sparse sketching matrices.
 The distributions of these matrices are parameterized by the number of rows and the number of non-zeros in each row.
 We can observe that the performance, in terms of both the wall-clock time of the solver and the resulting accuracy, can change significantly, depending on the sketching matrix.
 The best performance of the solver comes only with choosing optimal parameters to construct the sketching~matrix, which already presents an interesting parameter tuning problem.
 However, the question of how to \textit{simultaneously} tune parameters for the sketching matrix and how the sketch is processed is a far more challenging problem.